Inner Banner Bg

 Digitization work isn’t just infrastructure—it’s people, partnerships, and shared purpose.

-Access to information is being deliberately restricted, making this work urgent and partnership essential.
+Access to information is being deliberately restricted, making this work urgent and partnerships essential.

 Whether it’s cooperative fundraising, aligning grant funding, splitting project costs, promoting each other’s collections, or co-developing community engagement strategies, collaboration is the key… and it sends a message.